eamodeorubio/you-should-measure-your-cd/index.md

 * The lower the better

+### Decreasing change failure ratio

+* Meaningful testing practices
+* Better code reviews
+* Better "linting"

 ### Mean time to restore (MTTR)
 #### Are we fast fixing problems?

 * Time from defect/incident detected to fix/resolution
-* The lower the cheaper a problem is (less risky)!
+* The lower the <em>cheaper</em> a problem is (less risky)!
 * We can be more aggressive with shorter MTTR
 * Caution: actual cost/risk depends on severity and impact of each problem

-## Once you have data we can start talking seriously
+### Decreasing mean time to restore

+* Better telemetry and alert
+* Better observability (easier to diagnose)
+* Being able to do canary deployments, blue/green deployments
+* By decreasing also code lead time
+* Healthy code base (where is the bug? how to fix it?)

+## Data leads to more focused and useful conversations

+* Is it good enough?
+* Is it getting better or worse?
+* Why do we have these metrics?
+* How can we improve them?
+* What did we do to improve (or make it worse)?

 ## We <span class="good">decreased</span> code delivery time by 20% but the change failure ratio <span class="bad">increased</span> by 50%!